-Whether you’re merely looking for a short-term loan or to post your ad both online and in print circulation, here are our top picks for the six best Craigslist alternatives for online classifieds.
+Whether you’re merely looking for a used computer to buy or want to post your ad both online and in print circulation, here are our top picks for the six best Craigslist alternatives for online classifieds.

 Facebook Marketplace has been around for years, but the company relaunched the feature in late 2016.
 You’ll need to have a Facebook profile to get started, but it allows buyers and sellers to interact in the Marketplace via their Facebook profiles, adding a name (and often a face) to a listing, unlike the anonymous Craigslist format.
 Marketplace is also available via the Facebook app.

 Simply set your filter options and search your local Marketplace up to 100 miles from your current location.
 Individuals already spend nearly an hour each day on Facebook, and Marketplace only makes impulse buys that much more tempting.
 It’s also become a popular place for advertising rentals, so stop by if you are looking for a new place to live.

 Like Letgo, OfferUp is relatively new and has a helpful app available for both Android and iPhone.
 One of our favorite features is the haggle option, which allows you to negotiate a lower price with a seller.
 You can also keep an eye on specific items with the convenient “watch” feature.